Solar Panel System: Solar Panel Roof

 • Wooden frame

-The whole design of your roofing is affected when any component is damaged.
+The whole design of your roofing is affected if any component is damaged.
 How do you know if the roof has been damaged?

 How do you check the condition of your roof?

 Wait a minute.
-Do not climb up the ladder.
-You can do a few things without having to take the ladder out of your garage.
-Look for stains and leaks from the ceiling.
+Don’t go up the ladder.
+You can do a few things without taking the ladder from your garage.
+Look for leaks and stains from the ceiling.

-Here are a few of the most common ways that roofs may be damaged:
+Here are a few of most common ways that roofs may be damaged:

 • Broken or loose tiles